wangdegang/PyData/README.md

-# Study Notes for Python for Data Analysis, 2nd Edition
+# Study Notes -- Python for Data Analysis, 2nd Edition

 [Python for Data Analysis][1] by Wes McKinney, published by O'Reilly Media